dwffls/diagnostics/diagnostic_remote_logging/README.md

 # The diagnostic_remote_logging package

 This package provides the `influx` node, which listens to diagnostic messages and integrates with InfluxDB v2 for monitoring and visualization.
 Specifically, it subscribes to the [`diagnostic_msgs/DiagnosticArray`](https://index.ros.org/p/diagnostic_msgs) messages on the `/diagnostics_agg` topic and the [`diagnostic_msgs/DiagnosticStatus`](https://index.ros.org/p/diagnostic_msgs) messages on the `/diagnostics_toplevel_state` topic.
-The node processes these messages, publishing their statistics and levels to an [`InfluxDB`](http://influxdb.com) database, enabling use with tools like [`Grafana`](https://grafana.com).
+The node processes these messages, sending their statistics and levels to an [`InfluxDB`](http://influxdb.com) database, enabling use with tools like [`Grafana`](https://grafana.com).

 As of now we only support InfluxDB v2, for support with older versions please use a proxy like [`Telegraf`](https://www.influxdata.com/time-series-platform/telegraf/).
 See section [Telegraf](## Using a Telegraf Proxy) for an example on how to setup.